hackclub/markcop/README.md

 ## Running It

-Copy and paste the following into your terminal:
+Copy and paste the following into your terminal (must have Docker installed):

+    docker run -v $(pwd):/app hackedu/markcop

+If you'd rather run it directly without docker, run the following:

     curl -sL https://git.io/vswrY | bash